Take my word: move your sites away from SiteGround.

 LCP Issues

-If you view the 4 parts of LCP, you’ll realize why many SiteGround users have LCP issues.
-SiteGround Optimizer can’t preload viewport images or remove unused CSS, their free CDN doesn’t use dynamic caching to improve TTFB, and SiteGround has a history of TTFB issues.
+If you view the 4 parts of LCP, you’ll see why many SiteGround users have LCP issues.
+Their plugin can’t preload viewport images or remove unused CSS, SiteGround has a history of TTFB issues (40% of LCP), and their free CDN can’t cache dynamic content or resize images on mobile.

 Even after version 2.0, SiteGround’s CDN is an inferior product to APO.
 However, they discontinued Cloudflare in hopes of paying SiteGround $14.99/mo instead of $5/mo for APO.